 Marketing & Communications

-- Design Services: From recruiting students to contacting donors, many departments have a need for engaging, unique printed materials including brochures, booklets, invitations, and flyers.
+- Design Services: From recruiting students to contacting donors, many departments have a need for unique, engaging printed materials including brochures, booklets, invitations, and flyers.
 We take an integrated approach, often designing brochures in tandem with web improvements or recommendations.
 Our designers are all multiple CASE award winners for projects completed on behalf of the College.

-Media Relations is important to successful communications since newspapers and broadcast news affect public opinion.
-Managing the media takes preparation and responsiveness.
+- Media Relations: Managing the media takes preparation and responsiveness.
 We can help you think through whether a news item in your department might be worth pitching to local, regional, or national media.
 We can also help train your departmental leaders for media interviews.
 Finally, we can help you manage situations that have the potential to become bad publicity.

 - Web consultation: A website can be so much more than just pictures and text.
 It’s a problem-solving tool.
 Web real estate can be used to effectively address unit priorities.
 We work with the LSA CMS Web Services team to create effective information architectures and design departmental websites.